ryck/MMM-TFL-Arrivals/README.md

 - [request](https://www.npmjs.com/package/request) (installed via `npm install`)

 ## Notes
-**IMPORTANT** In this first version, while shown as required, the `app_id` and the `api_key` are unused until I get a response from TfL on how to apply the data limits correctly.
-As a result this uses an anonymous request and it is possible this may break after a period of requests.
-Again I am awaiting to hear what the request and data limits are so that this can be used correctly.
-I hope you like this module, this was built at the request of `djbenny07`on the MagicMirror2 forum.
-Feel free to submit pull requests or post issues and I'll do my best to respond.

 ## Thanks To...
+- [Nick Wootton](https://github.com/MichMich) for the [MMM-UKLiveBusStopInfo](https://github.com/nwootton/MMM-UKLiveBusStopInfo) module, which I used as reference.
+- [Nigel Daniels](https://github.com/nigel-daniels/) for the [MMM-Tube-Status](https://github.com/nigel-daniels/MMM-Tube-Status) module, which I used as reference.
-- [Michael Teeuw](https://github.com/MichMich) for the [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) framework that made this module possible.
+- [Michael Teeuw](https://github.com/MichMich) for the [MagicMirror2](https://github.com/MichMich/MagicMirror/) framework that made this module possible.
 - [Transport for London](https://tfl.gov.uk) for the guides and information they publish on their API.